 This Tempeh Bacon recipe creates crispy and delicious veggie bacon you can make at home.
 Add this smoky goodness to your favorite sandwiches, salads, and veggie burgers.
 It’s simple to make and adds delicious flavor to so many vegan dishes.

 I know bacon is one of those things that’s hard for people to give up when they make changes to their diet.
 Going vegetarian can be tricky, especially at the beginning.
 I always tell people to have some self grace during the transition.
 It can be rough, but taste buds are highly malleable.

 The thing is, we should be avoiding processed meats like bacon because evidence shows even minimal amounts have health risks.
-In fact, the study linked here indicates “any level of intake” is associated with risk.
+In fact, some studies indicate the higher the intake of processed meats the higher the health risks.

 What’s a bacon lover to do?

 Well, the good news is, there are lots of great vegetarian and vegan bacon options these days.
 Let’s start with this tasty tempeh bacon recipe.

 What is tempeh?